ZipeStudio/Bathymetry/README.md

 **Bathymetry** — visualizes underwater terrain depth through water color.

-In vanilla, a two-block puddle and a thirty-block trench look exactly the same from above.
-This mod tints water by how thick the column beneath it actually is: shallows stay vanilla, and the color shifts smoothly towards the deep tint as the sea floor drops away.
-Suddenly you can read the shape of the sea floor without diving.
+In vanilla, a two-block puddle and a thirty-block ocean look exactly the same from above.
+This mod changes the color of the water depending on the actual depth from the surface to the bottom: shallows stay vanilla, and the color shifts smoothly towards the deep tint as the ocean floor drops away.

 The color is a **filter**, not a replacement — it multiplies the biome's own water color, so a swamp still reads greener than an ocean and resource packs keep working.

-Dive in and the same depth is carried by fog instead: the deeper you go, the shorter the visibility.

 ### Showcase
 <img src="https://github.com/ZipeStudio/bathymetry/blob/master/assets/showcase.gif?raw=true" width="100%" alt="showcase">